GitHub Copilot Open Source Alternatives

 Use Captain Stack to automate your Stack Overflow code copying! :)

-GPT-CC is a code-generation tool which employs a GPT-3 model for generation.
+GPT-Code-Clippy is a code-generation tool which employs a GPT-3 model for generation.

 The VSCode extension of GPT-CC is available here.
 Somewhat curiously, from this extension repo, is the following reference to sitting atop the aforementioned Captain Stack: